Speeding Car Accidents

 While studies have indicated raising speed limits hasn’t increased the number of car accidents, it is believed to have increased their severity.

-But highways aren’t even where the greatest hazard exists.
+But our attorneys are aware that highways aren’t even where the greatest hazard exists.
 The National Safety Council reported people are most at risk of speed-related hazards on city streets and local roads.
 In fact, busy roads lined with residential houses – where there are a mix of commuters, schoolchildren, pedestrians and bicyclists – tend to be where the biggest danger exists.

 While many people assume they have a “grace area” in which they can safely travel 5 to 7 mph over the posted limit, researchers determined even 5 mph can make a huge difference.
 In simulated tests, it was shown when a child darted out in front of a vehicle traveling 30 mph, the car was able to stop in time.
 However at 35 mph, the driver was unable to stop, and the child was struck and killed.